mysrcs/wruby/posts/linux-love.md

 I just don't *love* it.

-## Refs

-1. People swear by CUPS working well on Linux, but this has caused issues for me in the past as well.
+[^1]: People swear by CUPS working well on Linux, but this has caused issues for me in the past as well.
 Unsure why macOS handles it fine...
-2. Depending on the desired distro, resources required, etc.
+[^2]: Depending on the desired distro, resources required, etc.
-3. A couple that come to mind are Zorin OS and elementary OS
+[^3]: A couple that come to mind are Zorin OS and elementary OS